The most common motorhome problems solved

 If all is well, you probably need a replacement control PCB.

-#5 Motorhome water pump failure
+#5 Motorhome water pump problems

 Most motorhomes use one of two kinds of water pump.
 Pressure-activated pumps are switched on when their pressure sensor detects a drop in water pressure when a tap is opened or the loo flushed.
 These are often external to the fresh water tank and the pressure sensor is adjustable.